chromium/hterm/README.md

 # Requirements

-We require ECMAScript 6 (ES6), aka ES2015.
+We require ECMAScript 2018.
 If you're using an older runtime, then sorry, you're not supported.
-Fortunately, all modern browsers today have full ES6 support!
+Fortunately, all modern browsers today should support it.

-We might use some ES2016+ features as we deem useful, but only ones that can be polyfilled (and we'll include those polyfills by way of [libdot]).
-We'll avoid language features (such as `await` and `async`) that can't be polyfilled.
+We might use some newer features as we deem useful, but only ones that can be polyfilled (and we'll include those polyfills by way of [libdot]).
+We'll avoid language features (e.g. syntax) that can't be polyfilled.

 Of course, we might slip up and use something that violates these stated goals.
 Feel free to let us know via the Contact section above! :)